 - Quarterly in advance (by the date indicated on the account).

-For your convenience, the bursar’s office has credit card facilities.
+The Bursar’s office has credit card facilities.

-Details may be obtained from the bursar at the school.
+Details may be obtained from the Bursar at the School.
 Requests for payment in any other way must be made in writing.

-Financial Assistance (Parent-funded Exeptions)
+Financial Assistance (Parent-funded Exemptions)

-The audited accounts of the school are available for perusal by any interested parent.
-An appointment to do so may be made with the bursar.
+The audited accounts of the School are available for perusal by any interested parent.
+An appointment to do so may be made with the Bursar.

 A pupil insurance policy is available from the main office during the first term.
 Parents are urged to consider this option to supplement their existing medical cover.
-Please contact the bursar for payment details.
+Please contact the Bursar for payment details.